What is Total Ankle Replacement?

 What Does Total Ankle Replacement Treat?

 Ankle arthritis is a chronic condition that wears away the ankle bone and cartilage.

 Symptoms of ankle arthritis include:

 Nonsurgical treatment options are great at decreasing mild to moderate ankle arthritis symptom and injections may be tried prior to surgery.
 If they do not provide symptom relief, an ankle replacement may be recommended.

-At Orthopaedic Institute of Central Jersey (OIO) Board-Certified and Fellowship Trained Foot Specialist, Dr. Shane Hollawell is an ankle replacement expert.
+At Orthopaedic Institute of Central Jersey (OICJ) Board-Certified and Fellowship Trained Foot Specialist, Dr. Shane Hollawell is an ankle replacement expert.

 Patients can expect to find symptom relief when they make an appointment with Dr. Hollawell.